AdobeDocs/contributor.en/user/overview.md

 We use PRs for all changes, even for contributors that have write access.
 Most repositories have the `master` branch protected so that updates must be submitted as PRs.

 The in-browser editing experience is best for minor or infrequent changes.
-If you make large contributions, or use advanced Git features (such as branch management or advanced merge conflict resolution), you need to [fork the repo and work locally](how-to-write-workflows-major.md).
+If you make large contributions, or use advanced Git features (such as branch management or advanced merge conflict resolution), we recommend that you [fork the repo and work locally](how-to-write-workflows-major.md).

 ## Review open PRs